-I’m not a scientific linguist nor do I even know where to find one if my life depended on it, but I’m certain that you can’t reliably determine nationality based on someone impersonating another language or from the use of fake metadata in files.
+I’m not a scientific linguist nor do I even know where to find one if my life depended on it, but I’m certain (based on the fact that I speak two languages natively) that you can’t reliably determine nationality based on someone impersonating another language or from the use of fake metadata in files.
 This elaborate theory also has the obvious flaw of assuming that the Russian intelligence services are dumb enough to show up to an interview posing as Romanians without actually being able to read and write fluent Romanian.

 As far as the ‘actual’ attack details are concerned, in his interview with Vice Motherboard, Guccifer 2.0 was very specific about his exploit, claiming that:

-And what is the relevance/relationship of the cloud hosted NGP VAN exploit and the attack against the individual workstations (which were running on a local area network)?
-The general impression is that Guccifer 2.0 is not a coder, he sounds more like a script kiddie.
+And what is the relevance/relationship of the cloud hosted NGP VAN exploit vs. the attack against the individual workstations (which were running on a local area network) and the MS Exchange email system?
+The general impression is that Guccifer 2.0 is not a coder.

 The purpose of this whole interview is also puzzling, instead of factually discussing the lifecycle of the exploit, he spends a lot of time boasting about fluffy things like being a ladies man (or alternatively a lesbian) and his interest in expensive Italian fashion.